 You must think we’re kidding, right?
-A gamer headphone (made by Kingston!) fit for serious studio use?
+A gamer headphones (made by Kingston!) fit for serious studio use?
 Well, I’m not a huge fan of the flashy looks, but it’s hard to argue that as an overall package the value is off the charts.
 Heck, they even throw in an extra set of pads and a DAC+headamp dongle.
-So read on to find out what’s there to love with the HyperX Cloud 2!
+So read on to find out what’s there to love with the HyperX Cloud II!

 - Decent sound performance for a closed back headphone

 - Included USB dongle sweetens the deal considerably

 - Calibration gets rid of the smiley curve, so mixing is effortless

 - The looks aren’t for everyone

 - Sub-bass THD is on the high side

 - Smiley curve can steer you off-course

 - Sub-bass will distort at a higher volume